wolfSSL/wolfTPM/examples/firmware/README.md

 ## Infineon Firmware

-The firmware files released from Infienon come in a single .bin (example: TPM20_15.23.17664.0_R1.BIN).
+The firmware files released from Infienon as a single .bin (example: TPM20_15.23.17664.0_R1.BIN).

 This .bin contains a 16-byte GUID header, at least one manifest based on key group and the firmware.
 A typical manifest is 3KB and firmware is 920KB.